-The Division of Family Assistance has completed the move from paper checks to electronic payments for food stamps and cash benefits.
+Status Report as of June 30, 2014: The Division of Family Assistance has completed the move from paper checks to electronic payments for food stamps and cash benefits.
 Reimbursements to TANF work program clients for mileage and other work-related expenses continues to be by check, although the request for systems changes has been made and waits in queue.
-The Hunger-Free Kids Act of 2010 requires WIC to move to EBT by October, 2020; DHHS planning is underway.
+The Hunger-Free Kids Act of 2010 requires WIC to move to EBT by

+October, 2020; DHHS planning is underway.
 Similarly, the Division of Child Support has already begun moving to completely electronic payments.

+Status Report as of December 31, 2014: Completed.
 This concludes our reporting on this audit observation.